kevgo/run-that-app/README.md

    curl https://raw.githubusercontent.com/kevgo/run-that-app/main/download.sh | sh
    ```

-2. Run an app (in this case the GitHub CLI)
+2. Run an app (in this case the GitHub CLI at version 2.39.1)

    ```bash
    ./run-that-app gh@2.39.1